Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Introduction

 \section{Introduction}

-The current opioid crisis has been identified as one of the most severe public health crises in United States (US) history \citep{volkow2021changing}.
-Despite the increasing amount of public and private resources dedicated to preventing opioid overdose deaths (OODs), the situation has become worse \citep{gussow2016toxicology}.
-In 2019, $70\%$ of the $70,000$ drug overdose deaths were associated with opioids, and in 2020 around $65,000$ deaths were identified to be opioid-related, representing $77\%$ of the total drug overdose deaths \citep{wonder:2021}.
+The current opioid overdose crisis has been identified as one of the most severe public health crises in U.S. history \citep{volkow2021changing}.
+Despite the increasing amount of public and private resources dedicated to preventing opioid overdose deaths (OODs), the situation has remained severe.
+In 2019, $70\%$ of the $70,000$ drug overdose deaths were associated with opioids, and in 2020, around $65,000$ deaths were identified to be opioid-related, representing $77\%$ of the total drug overdose deaths \citep{mattson2021trends,wonder:2021}.